Search

 IP and Commercial

-Our team have expertise in the many laws and different rights that exist when it comes to IP and will work with you and other professionals in creating and protecting patents, copyright, trademarks and registered designs and also advising in connection with the exploitation of your intellectual property.
+Our team have expertise in the many laws and different rights that exist when it comes to IP and will work with you and other professionals in creating and protecting your IP rights, and advising you in connection with the exploitation of your intellectual property.

 “Very professional, knowledgeable and accessible lawyers.”